agilekidz/stack/README.md

      "source.fixAll.eslint": true
    }
    ```
-   Adding the following prevent VSCode from automatically formatting using its own formatter on save
+   Adding the following prevents VSCode from automatically formatting using its own formatter on save (if using Prettier through ESLint)
    ```json
    "[javascript]": {
      "editor.formatOnSave": false,